Strong mixing for the periodic Lorentz gas flow with infinite horizon: MLLT for the Sinai billiard flow and mixing for the -extension flow

 The following MLLT for $\widehat\Psi_n$ will be shown (in Section~\ref{sec:proofjMLLT}) from Lemma~\ref{lem:jointllt0}. \begin{lemma} Let $A_0,B_0\subset M$ be measurable sets such that $\mu(\partial A_0)=\mu(\partial B_0)=0$.
 Let $K\subset \mathbb Z^d\times\mathbb R $ be a bounded set with $\Lambda_{d+1}(\partial K)=0$ (boundary in $\mathbb Z^d\times\mathbb R$).
 Then, for any $L>0$,

 converges to 0 uniformly in $z\in\mathbb Z^d\times\mathbb R\, :\, |z|\le L a_n$, as $n\rightarrow +\infty$. \end{lemma}

-The joint LLD we shall need is \begin{lemma} Let $U\subset\R^{d+1}$ be an open ball.
+The joint LLD we shall need is \begin{lemma}[Joint LLD for the billiard map] Let $U\subset\R^{d+1}$ be an open ball.
 Then

-uniformly in $ n\ge1$ and $z\in\R^{d+1}$. \end{lemma} The proof of this result, given in Section~\ref{sec:pfkey} is a more or less obvious adaptation of the proof of~\cite{MPT} with the additional complication that $\widehat\Psi_n,\tau_n$ are nonlattice valued.
-As already mentioned in the introduction, this is the only result of the current paper that does not require any novelty.
+uniformly in $ n\ge1$ and $z\in\R^{d+1}$. \end{lemma} The proof of this result, given in Section~\ref{sec:pfkey} is a more or less obvious adaptation of the proof of~\cite{MPT} with the additional complication that $\widehat\Psi_n,\tau_n$ are non-lattice valued.
+As already mentioned in the introduction, this is the only result of the current paper that does not require any novelty, but just a straighforward adaptation with some care.